liferay/liferay-frontend-projects/projects/js-toolkit/docs/manuals/liferay-cli.md

 This has the benefit that you can change your source code and immediately see the changes without redeploying or restarting the server.

-When you run the command it will start a Webpack development server that lets you consume the Remote App `index.js` file from `http://localhost:8081/index.js`[^3].
+When you run the `start` command it will launch a Webpack development server that will let you consume the Remote App `index.js` file from `http://localhost:8081/index.js`[^3].

 Then you simply need to go to Liferay DXP's Remote App configuration and create